lambdaclass/entropy_hacking_learning_path/philosophy_of_software_design/README.md

   - Shallow modules: a relatively complex interface in comparison to the functionality that it provides.
 They give a small benefit in comparison to the cost of learning and using their interfaces.

 ![Deep vs shallow diagram](figures/deep_vs_shallow.png)

+# 5. Information Hiding (and Leakage)

+The most important technique for achieving deep modules is _information hiding_.
+Each module should encapsulate a few pieces of knowledge, which represents design decisions.
+The hidden information consists of details about how to implement some mechanism.
+This technique reduces complexity in to ways:
+- The interfaces reflects a simpler and more abstract view of the module's capability so it reduces the cognitive-load for other developers.
+- It makes easier to evolve the system since the hidden information it's not being used outside the module.

+The best form of information hiding is when information is totally hidden within a module so is invisible to users of the module.
+Declaring methods or variables as _private_ can help but getters and setters make the information as public as if the variables were public.

+The opposite of information hiding is _information leakage_.
+This occurs when the same knowledge is used in multiple places creating a dependency between modules.
+There's two common natures of information leakage, leaking through the interface or back-door leakage when two modules depends on the same piece of knowledge so if a change is needed both modules will need to be modified.

+_Temporal decomposition_ is a design style which incurs on information leakage.
+In temporal decomposition the structure of a system corresponds to the time order in which operations will occur.
+For example operations that happen at different times are in different methods or classes.
+When designing modules, focus on the knowledge that's needed to perform each task, not the order in which tasks occur.

+Information hiding can often be improved by making a module slightly larger.
+All the code for one capability should be in one single module to produce simpler interfaces.
+Default values illustrate an example of partial information hiding, whenever possible a module should "do the right thing" without explicitly declaring to it.
+Information hiding also applies within a module encapsulating information between methods and minimizing the places where variables needs to be accessed by other methods.

+It's important to not hide information if the information is needed outside its module or if it affect directly on the module behaviour.